mostafarefaat/selenium-cucumber-ebay-tests/README.md

 1. Create a feature branch: `git checkout -b feature/<short-description>`
 2. Follow the [naming conventions](#-naming-conventions) above
 3. Ensure `mvn test` passes locally before opening a PR
-4. Keep step definitions thin — business logic and locators belong in Page Objects, not in `StepDefinitions`
+4. Keep step definitions thin — business logic and locators belong in Page Objects, not in step definition classes
 5. Open a PR with a clear description of the scenario(s) added/changed

 ---